2024–25 San Diego State Aztecs women's basketball team

-The 2024–25 San Diego State Aztecs women's basketball team represents San Diego State University during the 2024–25 NCAA Division I women's basketball season.
-The Aztecs, led by 12th-year head coach Stacie Terry-Hutson, play their home games at Viejas Arena in San Diego, California, as members of the Mountain West Conference.
+The 2024–25 San Diego State Aztecs women's basketball team represented San Diego State University during the 2024–25 NCAA Division I women's basketball season.
+The Aztecs, led by 12th-year head coach Stacie Terry-Hutson, played their home games at Viejas Arena in San Diego, California, as members of the Mountain West Conference.

 Previous season

 The Aztecs finished the 2023–24 season 22–13, 10–8 in Mountain West play to finish in a four-way tie for fourth place.
 They lost in the championship of the Mountain West Conference Women's Basketball tournament to UNLV.